The Hastings Center Report, October 13, 2022

 Since John Rawls, public reason theorists have attempted to show how liberal political norms could be acceptable to people with diverse religious and ethical viewpoints.
 However, these theories overlook the importance of the distinction between acceptability to realistic people and acceptability to viewpoints, which matters because public reason theories are committed to the former, but only deliver the latter, thereby failing to justify liberal norms.
 Public reason theories therefore face a dilemma: abandon realistic people and lose normative appeal, or retain realism and find a new way to justify liberalism.

-Journal of Ethics and Social Philosophy, Forthcoming
+Journal of Ethics and Social Philosophy, October 24, 2022

-The “expressivist objection” argues that prenatal screening leading to termination of embryos or fetuses with disabilities sends a harmful message to people with disabilities, such as the message that their lives are not worth living.
+The “expressivist objection” argues that prenatal genetic screening leading to termination of embryos or fetuses with disabilities sends a harmful message to people with disabilities, such as the message that their lives are not worth living.
 I first argue that whether it sends such a message depends on how a reasonable person would see the motives behind the screening.
 I then argue that a reasonable person would see a harmful message, not when individuals terminate embryos, and not for severe disabilities, but when the state allows the screening and termination of embryos with less severe conditions, such as Down syndrome.
 This sends the message that it is permissible not to pay a higher cost to support people with disabilities, when there is an abled alternative.
 This attitude is harmful to the welfare, rights and self-worth of people with disabilities because it reinforces the refusal to provide them with equal opportunity.
 The state therefore has a strong pro tanto reason to ban prenatal screening for less severe disabilities.

 Bioethics, June 27, 2021